Learning and development

 Our coaches are trained to follow a model which helps the person being coached to fully understand the nature of their challenge, explore options, and commit to an action plan to resolve the issue.

-Employees can express an interest in becoming coaches.
-Those who pass selection will be trained in an ILM endorsed programme in coaching.
-Once trained, they provide coaching to individuals and also support the performance management training programme to train managers in coaching skills for their teams.
+Once trained, coaches provide coaching to individuals and also support Brandon’s leadership development programme to train managers in coaching skills for their teams.

 Experienced Practitioners are employees with an up-to-date knowledge in their particular area of practise, who utilise their understanding and passion to help develop other employees with the support of our Learning and Development team.
 They facilitate and deliver information, advice, guidance, and training across Brandon in areas such as: